odiroot/mofanhu/README.md

   variables.
 - Serving dynamically rendered HTML page and example static files with pure Flask.
 Example template.
+- Example API endpoints in two flavours: _Flask-RESTful_ and _flask-smorest_.
 - Support for _PostgreSQL_ database and ORM models using _SQLAlchemy_.
   Example model.
-- Support for migrations with alembic.
+- Support for migrations with _alembic_.
 Example migration.
+- Support for background tasks with _dramatiq_.
+Example task.
 - Configuration for running on _Heroku_ cloud.
 - Separate production, testing and development requirements.
 - Easy testing with _tox_ and _py.test_.
 Example tests.